-The hope is that it will then lead to you not only having a better understanding, but also able to give your dog the life it deserves.
+The hope is that it will then lead to you not only having a better understanding but also able to give your dog the life it deserves.

-Before we go ahead and dive into the breed, we do want to just spend some time talking about you because, as the potential owner, making sure that you are ready to care for the breed is clearly going to be rather important.
+Before we go ahead and dive into the breed, we do want to just spend some time talking about you because, as the potential owner, making sure that you are ready to care for the breed is going to be rather important.

 Golden Sammy Puppies – Before You Buy…

-Prior to buying your Golden Sammy puppy, you need to think about several key factors.
+Before buying your Golden Sammy puppy, you need to think about several key factors.

-Also, this applies no matter if you have previously owned a dog or not as each breed is clearly going to be different.
+Also, this applies no matter if you have previously owned a dog or not as each breed is going to be different.

 The kind of things that we want you to think about are along these lines.